 Message from the President

+The nursing profession has never been so significant, most probably since the times of world wars, and at times and regions where similar outbreaks have happened.
 But what does this mean for the psychiatric mental health nursing profession?
-What impact this pandemic is going to have on us, as nurses who work with people who are mentally unwell?
+What impact this pandemic is going to have on nurses who work with people who are mentally unwell?